You are here

 Professor Susan Sawyer

-Professor Susan Sawyer holds the chair of adolescent health at The University of Melbourne and is director of the RCH Centre for Adolescent Health.
-Professor Sawyer trained as a respiratory paediatrician where she developed a major interest in models of care for complex adolescents such as those with cystic fibrosis, especially around aspects of sexual and reproductive health.
-Her current practice is in the field of Adolescent Medicine, a field that she has helped to develop in Australia and increasingly internationally.
-Her current interests revolve around health services for adolescents, including the development and evaluation of innovative models of clinical service for adolescents in both primary care and specialist settings.
+Professor Susan Sawyer AM MBBS MD FRACP holds the Geoff and Helen Hanbury chair of adolescent health at The University of Melbourne and is director of the RCH Centre for Adolescent Health, a WHO collaborating centre for adolescent health.
+Her early training as a respiratory paediatrician led to wider interest in adolescent health following her appreciation of how much she was learning from her adolescent patients with cystic fibrosis and asthma.
+Susan has helped build the field of Adolescent Health and Medicine in Australia, and increasingly internationally.
+Her current interests revolve around health services for adolescents, including the development and evaluation of innovative models of clinical services for adolescents in primary care and specialist settings; approaches to building a multidisciplinary workforce in adolescent health; and research at the interface of health and education.

 - Director, Centre for Adolescent Health, Royal Children’s Hospital